nobe4/seshat/README.md

     chmod +x ./path/to/file
     ```

-- :warning: If you are on macOS, you might need to run
+- :warning: If you are on macOS, you might need to run:

     ```sh
     xattr -d com.apple.quarantine ./path/to/file